yosephdev/task-master/README.md

 6. **Task Filtering and Sorting:** Users can filter and sort tasks based on criteria such as priority, due date, and status.

+## Libraries Used

+Task Master makes use of the following Python libraries to enhance its functionality:

+- **os**: Utilized for handling file I/O operations, allowing Task Master to store and retrieve task data from local storage.

+- **json**: Employed for serializing and deserializing task data to and from JSON format, enabling persistent storage of tasks in a structured manner.

+- **datetime**: Used for handling date and time-related operations, particularly for managing task deadlines effectively.

+- **gspread**: Integrated for interacting with Google Sheets, facilitating seamless integration with online spreadsheets for task management.

+- **google.oauth2.service_account**: Used in conjunction with gspread for authentication and authorization when accessing Google Sheets.

+- **re**: Employed for regular expression-based validation, ensuring data integrity and format adherence in certain input fields.

+These libraries were selected for their compatibility with Python and their ability to streamline essential functionalities required for task management in Task Master.

 ## How to Use

 To use Task Master, follow these steps: